 The Fix:

 When emotions rise, logic falls.
-Take breaks, breathe, and if needed — walk away.
+Take breaks, breathe, and if needed, walk away.
 Winning poker is played cool, not hot.

 Every poker master was once a beginner.
-What separates the pros from the amateurs isn’t luck — it’s learning from mistakes, adjusting, and staying disciplined.
+What separates the pros from the amateurs isnât luck, itâs learning from mistakes, adjusting, and staying disciplined.

-Avoid these 10 beginner traps, and you’ll be miles ahead of 90% of the field.
+Avoid these 10 beginner traps, and youâll be miles ahead of 90% of the field.
+For more insights, head to Bluffing Monkeys and level up your poker journey.